asimon655/dotNet5782_3715_6941/README.md

 >### *unfilterd(Rimon or NetSpark) Internet stable connection  .
 >### *200MB of free Memory spaces(all teh pictures data base is saved localy ).
 ## important Notes:
->### All the except the login page is relative to the window size(and not the screen resulation
+>### All  except the login page is responsive
 >### there is also web app in asp in the brench "WebAPP"
 # **Show Window :**
 ## **Drone Show**
 ### **Drone's Photo:**
-> The photo is Taking with Scarping with Html AligityPack from google Photosby the Model Name - that means that if the Model name of the drone will be Bibbop 2 the photo will be of the real model Bibop2 and if it will be Mavic3 the photo will be of Mavic 3 :
+> The photo is Taken by Scarping with Html AligityPack from google Photosby the Model Name - that means that if the Model name of the drone will be Bibbop 2 the photo will be of the real model Bibop2 and if it will be Mavic3 the photo will be of Mavic 3 :
 ![image](https://user-images.githubusercontent.com/90776557/146790583-bc74a6c9-d321-412d-bcf2-f2d771a457b3.png)
 ![image](https://user-images.githubusercontent.com/90776557/146791060-30131d56-1d03-45f5-8060-e16d40988af8.png)

 ### **Clients Photos:**
-> I wanted to Make the program fill realistic so i generated with AI photos of humans , I genrated the photos with :
+> I wanted to Make the program fill more realistic ,  so I generated with an AI photos of humans , I genrated the photos with :
 >       "https://thispersondoesnotexist.com/"
 > so the photos look realistic .
-> we took care that each client will have only  one photo and it's photo will not be genrated each time newly
+> each client will have only  one photo and it's photo will not be genrated each time newly
 > ![image](https://user-images.githubusercontent.com/90776557/146791904-dffa5192-b169-4a48-8b62-9e68386fc5a3.png)
 ![image](https://user-images.githubusercontent.com/90776557/146791935-4c6d41e3-2d02-4ee2-bb7f-0565e8f647e9.png)